yokilam/unit-1-bootcamp/exercises/loops.md

 > 7. Use the method you wrote in part 6 to print the sum of the numbers from 1 through 10000.
 > 8. Write a method that takes in an `int` n and a `String` s and prints out s on its own line, n times.
 If n is negative, print "".
 > 9. Modify the method to print out the string concatenated with itself n times.
+>10.
+Write a method that prints the first ten Fibonnaci numbers.
+>11.
+Modify the method to sum the first ten Fibonnaci numbers.
+>12.
+Modify the method to take in an int `n` and sum the first `n` Fibonnaci numbers.